sds-smith/next_portfolio/src/blog/Hooking_into_Search_Params.md

 <p></p>
 <p>So in the above example, let's say the `AllPeople` page renders a table summarizing a list of people, and a user can select a person by clicking on the row to see an expanded view of that person's details.
 Selecting a person from the table navigates the user from '/all_people' to '/person_details'.
 AllPeople only needs limited data on each person; PersonDetail needs expanded data on the person, but only on one person.</p>
 <p></p>
-<p>AllPeople tells PersonDetail which person was selected like so: `/person_detail?id=29`, and PersonDetail can read the id using `useSearchParams` and properly load the context data from some external data source.</p>
+<p>AllPeople tells PersonDetail which person was selected in the query string like so: `/person_detail?id=29`, and PersonDetail can read the id using `useSearchParams` and properly load the context data from some external data source.</p>
 <p></p>

 ```